pryv/pryv-boiler/README.md

 As "debug" is a widely used package, you might get way more debug lines than expected, so you can use the `appName` property to only output messages from your application code: `DEBUG="<appName>*" node app.js`

+#### Using a custom logger

+A custom logger can be used by providing `logs:custom` information to the configuration.
+A working sample of custom Logger is provided in `./examples/customLogger`.

+The module must implement `async init(settings)` and `log(level, key, message, meta)`

 #### Log configuration sample

 ```javascript